About the Undergraduate Summer Internship

 - One letter of recommendation (from a professor or employer in a field related to psychology).
 Recommendation letters should be sent directly from the writer to firstname.lastname@example.org.

-Applications will be accepted from Monday, January 4, 2021 through Friday, January 29, 2021.
-Applications received in December 2020 or February 2021 will not be considered.
+Applications will be accepted throughout January 2022.
+Applications received in December 2021 or February 2022 will not be reviewed.

 Applicants who are selected for an interview will be contacted in March to schedule an interview.